axoflow/axosyslog-core-docs/content/docs/chapter-global-options/reference-options/_index.md

 | Accepted values: | yes|no |
 | Default:         | yes    |

-*Description:* Enable {{% productparam "abbrev" %}} to collect UNIX credential information (that is, the PID, user ID, and group of the sender process) for messages received using UNIX domain sockets.
-Available only in {{% conditional-text include-if="pe" %}}{{% productparam "name" %}} 5 F5{{% /conditional-text %}}{{% conditional-text include-if="ose" %}}{{% productparam "name" %}} 3.7{{% /conditional-text %}} and later.
+*Description:* Enable {{% param "product.abbrev" %}} to collect UNIX credential information (that is, the PID, user ID, and group of the sender process) for messages received using UNIX domain sockets.
+Available only in {{% conditional-text include-if="pe" %}}{{% param "product.name" %}} 5 F5{{% /conditional-text %}}{{% conditional-text include-if="ose" %}}{{% param "product.name" %}} 3.7{{% /conditional-text %}} and later.
 Note that collecting UNIX credential information from sockets in high-traffic environments can be resource intensive, therefore `pass-unix-credentials()` can be disabled globally, or separately for each source.